creatissimo/otto-market-api/docs/Api/ShipmentsV1Api.md

 Create a multiparcel shipment and mark the position items as sent.

-This endpoint is designed for creating multiparcel shipments when a single article (position item) is sent in multiple shipments, each with its own tracking key.<br><br> Multiparcel shipments can only be created for items with delivery type PARCEL.
-The typical use case involves 2 to 3 shipments for one article (e.g., furniture that cannot be sent in a single parcel).<br><br> Position items that are not sent in multiple shipments should not be reported using this endpoint.<br><br> Creating a multiparcel shipment confirms that the position item has been handed over to the carrier for final delivery to the customer.
-At this point, the position item is marked as \"SENT\" in OTTO Market, which triggers the generation of a purchase receipt.
+This endpoint is designed for creating multiparcel shipments when a single article (position item) is sent in multiple shipments, each with its own tracking key.

 ### Example